faizalrf/documentation/columnstore-1.4-multinode-install.md

       schemas and InnoDB tables across the User Module nodes.
 This feature can be enabled or disabled, for example, if you wish to configure your own replication post installation.

-MariaDB ColumnStore Schema Sync feature is Enabled, do you want to leave enabled? [y,n] (y) >
+MariaDB ColumnStore Schema Sync feature is Enabled, do you want to leave enabled? [y,n] (y) > y

 NOTE: MariaDB ColumnStore Replication Feature is enabled